adipirro/vrview-element/README.md

 # \<vrview-element\>

-Wrapper for the Google vrview library
+Wrapper for Google's vrview library

 ## Install the Polymer-CLI